[Note: This is a guest blog post by Dr. Tansu Küçüköncü].

 The new system can be summarized as: Everything is acceptable.

-In Turkey, associate professor is a title awarded by Turkey’s Council of Higher Education (YÖK).
+In Turkey, the associate professor is a title awarded by Turkey’s Council of Higher Education (YÖK).

-YÖK (or HEC) has no white or black list for journals and publishers.
-In the new system, publishing in Turkish journals and being cited six times in Turkish journals (there is way to determine these citations) are the new requirements.
+YÖK (or HEC) has no white or blacklist for journals and publishers.
+In the new system, publishing in Turkish journals and being cited six times in Turkish journals (there is a way to determine these citations) are the new requirements.

 New salary promotions, up to 20%, are in parallel to this new system.